bmorton/builder/ATTRIBUTION.md

-This product contains software (`streams` package) derived from software developed by Docker, licensed under the Apache 2.0 license.
+This product contains software (parts of `streams` package) derived from software developed by Docker, licensed under the Apache 2.0 license.
 Those parts are copyright 2012-2015 Docker, Inc.  The license for that is as follows: